 Also, laughed out the people who pimped out that one particular Lassi shop by the corner of the dingy lane, over the other “worthy” contenders.
 The uncle serving lassi laughed through his thin beard too.

 Such is the joy of eating street food in Kolkata, especially at the heart of the sly granny city of mine!
 Her people and conversations are the sprinkling of seasoning on my Shalpata box filled with chop-cutlets!

-True to the spirit of Chowrangee Kolkata, Decker’s lane speaks a mixed lingo of proper British vowel and Bukni Kolkata dialect!
-From momo, to roll, to Hindu Hotel, to Luchi Tarkari, Mishti and shady bars: you name is you get it at Decker’s lane!
+True to the spirit of Chowrangee Kolkata, Dacre’s lane speaks a mixed lingo of proper British vowel and Bukni Kolkata dialect!
+From momo, to roll, to Hindu Hotel, to Luchi Tarkari, Mishti and shady bars: you name is you get it at Dacre’s lane!

-Nearest Metro station to Decker’s Lane is Esplanade Metro.
+Nearest Metro station to Dacre’s Lane is Esplanade Metro.

 Visit the K C Das Mor at Chowrangee (Esplanade area), opposite Tipu Sultan Mosque.
 From there, walk towards Babughat.
 In 200 meters or so, myriad aromas will attack your senses, making it difficult to ignore the 1/2 lane of foodcraft wizardry!